 Firm News & Updates

-For additional information about any of these updates, please contact our office.
+For additional information about any of these updates, please contact us.

 Anti-Harassment Employer Training: Attorney Eric Lucentini has graduated from the Massachusetts Commission Against Discrimination (MCAD) certified course on effective harassment-prevention training in the workplace.
 The course, conducted by the MCAD at its Boston headquarters, focuses on thorough, interactive training to prevent discriminatory harassment in the workplace based on sex or sexual orientation, race, age, disability and other statutorily protected characteristics.
 It is essential that Massachusetts employers understand what constitutes unlawful workplace harassment, how to prevent it, and how to effectively address situations involving potentially harassing behavior.
 Organization-wide harassment prevention training promotes a respectful workplace and, importantly, can help establish legal defenses in the event of litigation involving a charge of harassment.
 As a graduate of the MCAD-certified course, Attorney Lucentini is available to provide workplace anti-harassment training throughout Massachusetts to the agency’s high standards.
 (3/12/15)